Oct 24, 2020

 Blender or food processor

 The majority of the time you can use one or the other.
 I prefer my food processor when pulverizing an ingredient or making small amounts of sauces like mayonnaise – the blades are lower down so they catch everything easier.
-A blender (a Vitamix is the top of the line) is better for bigger jobs like pureeing liquids.
+A blender (Vitamix is the top of the line) is better for bigger jobs like pureeing liquids like smoothies and soups.

 KitchenAid stand mixer